 |Ekuru served with Obe ata dindin|

-- 1 cup peeled beans(see how to peel beans in less than 5 minutes)
+- 1 cup of peeled beans.
+Check out this quick guide on how to peel beans in less than 5 minutes

-– 2 pinches of ground Potash (Akaun/kaun)(optional)
+- Optional: 2 pinches of ground Potash (also known as Akaun/kaun)

-3. Pour the blended mix into a wide bowl and add a little water.
-If you are making use of salt and potash (akaun), add it to the smooth paste and stir vigorously for 5 to 10 minutes until fluffy.
+3. Transfer the blended mixture to a wide bowl and add a touch more water.
+If you're using salt and potash (akaun), now's the time to add it to the paste.
+Stir enthusiastically for 5 to 10 minutes until the mixture is fluffy.

 Thanks for your comments :